Worst virus fears are realized in poor or war-torn countries

 “We are reaping the whirlwind now,” said Francois Venter, a South African health expert at the University of Witswatersrand in Johannesburg.

-Worldwide, there are 10 million confirmed cases and over 500,000 reported deaths, according to a tally by Johns Hopkins University of government reports.
-Experts say both those numbers are serious undercounts of the true toll of the pandemic, due to limited testing and missed mild cases.
+Worldwide, there are 10.1 million confirmed cases and over 502,000 reported deaths, according to a tally by Johns Hopkins University.
+Experts say both those numbers undercount the true toll of the pandemic, due to limited testing and missed mild cases.

-South Africa has more than a third of Africa’s confirmed cases of COVID-19.
+South Africa has more than a third of Africa’s confirmed cases of COVID-19 with 138,000.
 It’s ahead of other African countries in the pandemic timeline and approaching its peak.
-If its facilities break under the strain, it will be a grim forewarning because South Africa’s health system is reputed to be the continent’s best.
+So far its facilities have managed to cope, but if they become overwhelmed, it will be a grim forewarning because South Africa’s health system is reputed to be the continent’s best.

 Most poor countries took action early on.
 Some, like Uganda, which already had a sophisticated detection system built up during its yearslong battle with viral hemorrhagic fever, have thus far been arguably more successful than the U.S. and other wealthy countries in battling coronavirus.

-But since the beginning of the pandemic, poor and conflict-ravaged countries have generally been at a major disadvantage, and they remain so.
+But since the beginning of the pandemic, poor and conflict-ravaged countries have been at a major disadvantage.
 The global scramble for protective equipment sent prices soaring.
 Testing kits have also been hard to come by.
 Tracking and quarantining patients requires large numbers of health workers.

 “It’s all a domino effect,” said Kate White, head of emergencies for Doctors Without Borders.
 “Whenever you have countries that are economically not as well off as others, then they will be adversely affected.”

-Global health experts say testing is key, but months into the pandemic, few developing countries can keep carrying out the tens of thousands of tests every week that are needed to detect and contain outbreaks.
+Global health experts say testing is key, but months into the pandemic, few developing countries can keep carrying out the tens of thousands of tests every week needed to detect and contain outbreaks.

 “The majority of the places that we work in are not able to have that level of testing capacity, and that’s the level that you need to be able to get things really under control,” White said.

 South Africa leads Africa in testing, but an initially promising program has now been overrun in Cape Town, which alone has more reported cases than any other African country except Egypt.
-Critical shortages of kits have forced city officials to abandon testing anyone for under 55 unless they have a serious health condition or are in a hospital.
+Critical shortages of kits have forced city officials to abandon testing for anyone under 55 unless they have a serious health condition or are in a hospital.

-Venter said a Cape Town-like surge could easily play out next in “the big cities of Nigeria, Congo, Kenya,” and they “do not have the health resources that we do.”
+Venter said Cape Town’s hospitals are managing to cope “by the skin of their teeth” and now Johannesburg, South Africa’s biggest city, is experiencing a surge of infections.
+He said South Africa’s rising cases could easily play out next in “the big cities of Nigeria, Congo, Kenya,” and they “do not have the health resources that we do.”

 Lockdowns are likely the most effective safeguard, but they have exacted a heavy toll even on middle-class families in Europe and North America, and are economically devastating in developing countries.

 India’s lockdown, the world’s largest, caused countless migrant workers in major cities to lose their jobs overnight.
-Fearing hunger, thousands took to the highways by foot to return to their home villages, and many were killed in traffic accidents or died from dehydration.
+Fearing hunger, tens of thousands took to the highways by foot to return to their home villages, and many were killed in traffic accidents or died from dehydration.

-The government has since set up quarantine facilities and now provides special rail service to get people home safely, but there are concerns the migration has already spread the virus to India’s rural areas, where the health infrastructure is even weaker.
+The government has since set up quarantine facilities and now provides special rail service to get people home safely, but there are concerns the migration has spread the virus to India’s rural areas, where the health infrastructure is even weaker.

 Poverty has also accelerated the pandemic in Latin America, where millions with informal jobs had to go out and keep working, and then returned to crowded homes where they spread the virus to relatives.

 Peru’s strict three-month lockdown failed to contain its outbreak, and it now has the world’s sixth-highest number of cases in a population of 32 million, according to Johns Hopkins.
-Intensive care units are nearly 88% occupied, and the virus shows no sign of slowing.
+Intensive care units are nearly 88% occupied and the virus shows no sign of slowing.

 “Hospitals are on the verge of collapse,” said epidemiologist Ciro Maguiña, a professor of medicine at Cayetano Heredia University in the capital, Lima.

-Aid groups have tried to help, but they have faced their own struggles.
+Aid groups faced their own struggles.
 Doctors Without Borders says the price it pays for masks went up threefold at one point and is still higher than normal.
 The group also faces obstacles in transporting medical supplies to remote areas as international and domestic flights have been drastically reduced.

-And as wealthy donor countries struggle with their own outbreaks, there are concerns they will cut back on humanitarian aid.
+The pandemic has caused global hunger to rise to record numbers, the World Food Program warned Monday.
+The number of hungry people in the 83 countries where it operates could increase to 270 million before the end of 2020 — an 82% increase from before COVID-19 took hold, it said.

 Mired in civil war for the past five years, Yemen was already home to the world’s worst humanitarian crisis before the virus hit.
 Now the Houthi rebels are suppressing all information about an outbreak in the north, and the health system in the government-controlled south is collapsing.